Board of Directors

 Stan Godshall is Port City Elevators Regional Manager, he works with the local building contractors, home owners and business owners in the Horry & Georgetown area.
 Stan is very involved in the HGHBA especially the Student Chapter and Workforce Development “Train to Work” committees.

 Rob Clemons is a graduate of Coastal Carolina University with a Bachelor’s of Science in Business Administration.
 Having grown up the son of an Air Force officer, Rob has lived in multiple states and countries.
 In 1996 he moved to Myrtle Beach and has lived in the area ever since.
-Rob is a licensed Home Builder for the state of South Carolina. rob has been designated with a South Carolina Master Builder.
-He is the General Manager for Monarch Solar, LLC.
+Rob is a licensed Home Builder for the state of South Carolina.
+Rob has been designated with a South Carolina Master Builder.
+He is the General Manager for Monarch Roofing LLC.
 He also is a licensed South Carolina Realtor with a Broker designation.
 In addition to being President of the Horry Georgetown Home Builders Association for 2015 and 2016, Rob has held multiple leadership positions for the association throughout the years.
 As a State Director and National Director for the HGHBA he’s made trips to Columbia, Washington DC, and other spots to represent our local area.
 In the spirit of community leadership, he’s served on both Home Owners Association boards and Architectural Review Boards for Myrtle Beach communities.
 Currently, Rob is also involved with many different projects including community outreach and legislative committees.

 Kelvin is Regional General Manager of Operations for UFP located in Conway…..a truss manufacturing facility that services multiple markets within North and South Carolina.
 He started UFP as an assembler in 1985 and quickly acknowledges great customers and employees have allowed him growth opportunities within UFP over his 33 year career.
 He’s a previous board member but took a step back to focus on expanding other UFP locations with our region to better support UFP’s business growth, especially growth within Horry and Georgetown counties.
 He’s remained an active supporter of our HBA during this time and is excited to serve his second term.
 Kelvin is a lifelong resident of Conway with his wife, Brenda and their children…Chris and Emily.